 Chip Conley founded Joie de Vivre, America’s second largest boutique hotel company, in 1987 and served as CEO for 24 years.
 A successful author and speaker, Chip is traveling the globe to experience the world’s best festivals.
 His website, FEST300.com will launch in the spring.
 Over the next year he’ll be in Mexico, Malaysia, Hong Kong, England, Russia, Morocco, Scotland … and more.
-Check out his festival Wanderlists.

 Here’s my stab at understanding the connection:

 The ultimate testament to one’s Balinese life is one’s death, with the cremation ceremony being the crescendo experience.
 Of course, Burning Man’s name defines the core experience: the burning of the effigy on Saturday night and then the temple on Sunday night (where we pay tribute to people, animals, and even attitudes that are no longer with us…or no longer wanted), as well as most of the temporary art structures throughout the desert “playa.”
 In 1986, Burning Man founder Larry Harvey burned a representation of himself on a San Francisco beach with a small group of friends so that he could rise from his own ashes after experiencing a devastating break-up.
 Similarly, the Balinese believe in reincarnation and that’s why the cremation ceremony is such a celebratory experience, as it means their beloved will be coming back to them in a new form.
 There’s something tribal and primal in these Balinese and Burning Man fire rituals, based upon impermanence, far from the mourning and sadness that pervade the death and dying experiences of many cultures.

 Having grown up as a rugged American individualist, my first experience on Bali was full of deep culture shock.
 The greatest achievements on this island paradise were collective, not personal.
 If competition exists, it’s primarily with other villages, yet cooperation is essential and has built both a collective culture and a set of rice paddy fields (that allow the mountain springs to filter down to the ocean and provide that fertile green that is Bali’s trademark color).
 Burning Man’s theme camps are also village-focused.
 To build a city of more than 60,000 people requires intense cooperation (Burning Man’s Department of Public Works is probably more adept at their temporary jobs than their counterparts in most similarly-sized American cities).
 And, just as the Balinese give offerings to the Gods and plentiful feasts to their fellow villagers at various villages celebrations, Burning Man’s currency is based upon a “gift economy” in which everyone offers something to their neighbors, from Bloody Marys after a long night of partying to free massages or Hula Hoop lessons.
 Both Bali and Burning Man are about as un-American as you can get.

 I’ve been told the Balinese don’t have a word for “artist,” yet art is so prevalent in their culture.
 The Balinese are encouraged to create and explore at such a young age that there’s a palpable lack of self-consciousness when it comes to how they approach art and design and, thus, it’s one of the most vibrant and colorful cultures in the world.
 Similarly, one of Burning Man’s 10 Principles is Participation.
 On the playa, we are not spectators.
 And, the most unifying quality amongst “Burners” is the sanctity and reverence for artistic expression.
 Later in his life, psychologist Abraham Maslow created a seven-level pyramid that added two layers above self-actualization: aesthetics/beauty and self-transcendence.
 Abe must have been Balinese in a past life and I’ll bet he would have been a Burner in this life if he hadn’t died a decade and a half before the first Burning Man.